By Jeff Keaton - Founder, CEO & President of Renewanation

 God wants children to be taught His truth.
-His heart is broken every time a child walks away from the faith as a result of an unbiblical, secular education.
+His heart is broken every time a child walks away from the faith as a result of an unbiblical, secularized education.
 Therefore, He wants churches and communities to invest in starting schools that will teach children to see all of life through a biblical lens.
 With His help and a good plan, we can start new Christian schools all across America and the world.
 As we do this, thousands of new children will fall in love with Jesus, develop a biblical worldview, and change the world!

 Editor’s Note: In areas where tax credits or vouchers are available to cover tuition or where a large number of guaranteed students are available, the model is somewhat different from the one mentioned above.